Tom-Foolery-py/pomodoro/README.md

 I built this app using the Pomodoro method itself — and ironically, overshot a few sessions just from how effective the method is.
 So grab a tea, toss your phone in a vault, and enter sigma grindset ultra-study mode.

+For more information on the Pomodoro technique, see [here](https://en.wikipedia.org/wiki/Pomodoro_Technique#:~:text=The%20Pomodoro%20Technique%20is%20a,used%20while%20a%20university%20student.&text=Apps%20and%20websites%20providing%20timers,adopted%20in%20pair%20programming%20contexts.).

 ---

 ## Motivation